xemlock/Zf1Module/README.md

-ZeframMvc
+Zf1Module
 =========

-ZeframMvc allows ZF1 modules to work in Zend Framework 2 applications.
+Zf1Module allows ZF1 modules to work in Zend Framework 2 applications.
 It works by providing a custom `ModuleManager` that apart from handling ZF2 modules can deal with specifics of ZF1 modules.

 ## Installation